 If you know nothing about Colonel Pfeiffer and want to find out more about a truly great and colorful American hero, you might enjoy doing a little investigation on him.
 There is no one quite like him in the chronicles of our history.
 Here are a few quick facts about him.

-- He came to American at the age of 22 from the Netherlands in 1844.
+- He came to American at 22 from the Netherlands in 1844.

 - In 1856 he met a beautiful Spanish woman and married her.
 They had one son and adopted three Native American children, two girls and a boy.

-- The Colonel was placed in charge of Fort McRae (current day near Truth or Consequence, NM) in 1863.
-On one seemingly uneventful June morning, while bathing in the hot springs near Taos NM, Colonel Pfeiffer was apparently caught off guard.
-His pregnant wife, one of his adoptive daughters and another woman were taken by raiding Mescalero Apaches and later killed.
+In 1863, authorities placed the Colonel in charge of Fort McRae (current day near Truth or Consequence, NM).
+On one seemingly uneventful June morning — while bathing in the hot springs near Taos, NM — raiding Mescalero Apaches surprised Colonel Pfeiffer.
+The Apaches captured his pregnant wife, one of his adoptive daughters, and another woman and later killed them.